Forest - Kindness and Killing

 “The chief needs to find warriors with courage,” he answers.

-My father speaks with him a few minutes.
+My father speaks with him a few minutes, until he finds that his brother is trapped in the madness.

-The chief pierces my father through the back with a spear, killing him.
+He pierces him through the back with a spear.

 “I need no weak brothers,” he yells.